|

 will have gained an important and necessary understanding in

-installing and configuring software on Vista.
+installing and configuring software on Vista or 7.

-With Vista,
+With Vista

-do check to see if and when upgrading to Vista is right for you by seeing
+or 7 compatible.
+So do check to see if and when upgrading to Vista or

-if your most important software is Vista compatible before upgrading
+7 is right for you by seeing if your most important software is Vista

 If you

-then going the 64-bit route may be unnecessary and may cause more conflicts
+64-bit applications, then going the 64-bit route may be unnecessary

-compared to the 32-bit version of Vista.
+and may cause more conflicts compared to the 32-bit version of Vista

 This page